oalcabes/ValRE/README.md

 you'd like to use for the entire validation, or if you are using instrumental data you've created yourself, comment-in the line: "instrument = 'GOES-15'"

+FORECAST TIME BEFORE EVENT
+---
+FORMAT: integer
+EX: 1
+OTHER NOTES: the amount of days before the event that a model may have predictions for.
+For example, if your model can only predict an event one day before it happens, put in 1.
+If your model has the potential to predict an event 5 days before it happens, put in 5.

 START AND END DATES
 ---